stefaleon/React-Bands/README.md

 &nbsp;
 ## 10 BandForm

 * Add the BandForm component.
-It contains a close button, an input for the name, mapped inputs for the members, a textarea for the story and an input for the image url.
+It contains a close button, an input for the name,an input for the image url, mapped inputs for the members, a button for adding members, a textarea for the story and the submit button.

 * Configure the general handleChange event, instead of configuring multiple handlers for various inputs, using event.target.name as key.

+&nbsp;
+## 11 Member handlers

+* Configure handleNewMember and handleMemberChange.